 There’s plenty of bike hire available.

-The Trans-Siberian is a classic ride, as is the new 1956 km (1, 222 mile) Qingzang railway trip Beijing-Lhasa (Tibet).
+The Trans-Siberian is classic China travel, as is the new 1956 km (1, 222 mile) Qingzang railway trip Beijing-Lhasa (Tibet).

 Local rail services are generally reliable, ranging from quite pricey trips on ultra-high speed trains to the traditional slow and steady version, but they are definitely more comfortable than buses for getting around the country.
 Buses are very cheap, slow and frequently uncomfortable.

 January – February.
 Harbin Ice Sculpture Festival.
 Plus ice sports!

 February.
 Xian, Hong Kong Lantern Festival.